 Hot Flashes and Night Sweats (PDQ®)–Patient Version

-- In patients with cancer, hot flashes and night sweats may be caused by the tumor, its treatment, or other conditions.
+- In women and men, hot flashes and night sweats may be caused by surgery, radiation therapy, and taking certain medications.

-- Hot flashes may be controlled with estrogen replacement therapy.
+- Hot flashes and night sweats may be controlled with estrogen replacement therapy.

 - Other drugs may be useful in some patients.